HarshVikram-Singh/InterviewQuestion/README.md

 Steps to run the code:
 1. Clone the repositary
-2. Run npm i command to install the dependencies.
+2. Go to the dragdrop folderand run npm i command to install the dependencies.
 3. To run the project you have to type npm run dev.

 ThoughtProcess: